ZackHaugan/E101/README.md

 ![Which file to click on](https://i.imgur.com/t1WZWx5.png)

 5. Once the GameMaker software loads, you should see the game developer menu.
-Click on the "Run" button as shown below to start the game:
+Click on the "Run" button as shown below to start the game (note that this step may take some time, so give it a few seconds):

 ![how to run the game](https://i.imgur.com/YMKxXgx.png)